 To give you a real-life example, here’s the story of one of our long-term clients and CEO of social media agency Launch Lab Media, Simon Shearer.
 Prior to working with us, Simon was juggling all of his marketing deliverables on top of managing his client relationships.

 In an attempt to streamline his workload, he hired an unreliable freelancer from UpWork that unfortunately ended up costing him even more time and money.

 Simon then decided to enlist the help of Outsourcing Angel and we matched him with our Social Media Virtual Assistant, Aya.
-For the past 2 years, Aya has been working as a full-time with Simon on the following marketing tasks:
+For the past 2 years, Aya has been working full-time with Simon on the following marketing tasks:

 - Managing social media calendars